tw4l/brunnhilde/README.md

 #### Windows

 *Note: Windows support for Brunnhilde is limited.
 Normal reporting of directories should work without issue.
-Scanning of disk images and running bulk_extractor will require installation of the dependencies below and has not yet been thoroughly tested.
-Note that Brunnhilde does not scan for viruses with ClamAV or call the tree utility when run in Windows.*
+Scanning of disk images, virus scanning, generating tree reports, and running bulk_extractor are not currently supported in Windows.*

-* SleuthKit: Download Windows binaries, install in Program Files, and add location of binaries to path.
-Download [fiwalk.exe](http://downloads.digitalcorpora.org/downloads/fiwalk/) separately, rename to simply 'fiwalk.exe' and move to same location as Sleuthkit binaries.
-* HFSExplorer: Use Windows installer and install at C:\Program Files\HFSExplorer.
-* bulk_extractor: Install using [Windows installer](http://downloads.digitalcorpora.org/downloads/bulk_extractor/).
-Make sure to select option to add bulk_extractor to path.

 ### Thanks